commonknowledge/leftbookclub/README.md

 ### Troubleshooting

+#### `ModuleNotFoundError: No module named 'django'`

+- Manually run `poetry install`
+- From the VSCode command pallete, "select Python interpreter" and select the virtualenv binary of Python

 #### Precommit not installed

 - If you get git errors about `pre_commit`, [install `pre-commit`](https://formulae.brew.sh/formula/pre-commit) outside the devcontainer and run `pre-commit install` to re-configure the git environment.